AlexGuidace/alexguidace.github.io/README.md

 * [ux_design.html](#ux_design.html)

 ## index.html
-My homepage.

 ## ux_design.html
-A page concerning my knowledge and experience in the realm of user experience design and visual design.
+A page about my experience as a student of user experience and visual design.